jennyf0792/github-tutorial/README.md

 ---
 ## Repository Setup

-In order to create a repositories, you must name your repo to something that is relavant to what your code states.
+In order to create a repositories, you must name your repo to something that is relavant to what your code presents.

 #####For GitHub